-To show how stories in the March/April issue of Evansville Living fit into the broader world, this edition of Link Up brings the Internet to you.
+To show how these local stories fit into the broader context of world events, this edition of Link Up brings the Internet to you.
+No Google search required.

 Leaders from Keep Evansville Beautiful want a landscape around the Evansville Regional Airport that tells visitors, “People love this city,” and in our story, “The Adjustment Bureau,” we chronicle KEB’s mission to give the city a major facelift.
 KEB’s efforts prompted us to ask: What should we demand from airports?
 Here, the best airports of 2010.

 Africa may have been the darling project for Westerners in the last decade, but a recession has placed the struggling continent off the political priority list.
 In “The Crusaders,” we revealed two people in Evansville aiming to help Kenyans get tested for HIV and AIDS.
 Just as serious is how disproportionately HIV and AIDS affects black Americans.
 This story from a Cincinnati newspaper reveals the struggles to fund proper prevention.

 This story from The New York Times is a little dated, but it weaves a wonderful history of Bonnaroo, a nearby music fest in Tennessee into the narrative.
 Our story, “How to Do Bonnaroo,” offers rules to surviving the 80,000-person crowd but only hints at the changes the fest has undergone since the first one in 2002.
 Here, a little more perspective on why Bonnaroo went from a jam band haven to a dance hall.

 We’d like to say we were the first to discover The Violet Hour, a cocktail Mecca in Chicago and a fine place to visit without kids (“Grown-up Getaways”).
 Sadly, we weren’t the first.
 Esquire magazine named it one of the best bars of 2008.
 The editors’ depiction of The Violet Hour still rings true today.